clarks03/suckless-dots/.local/src/dwmblocks/README.md

 For this feature to work, you need the appropriate patch in dwm as well.
 See [here](https://dwm.suckless.org/patches/statuscmd/).
 Credit for those patches goes to Daniel Bylinka (daniel.bylinka@gmail.com).

+---

+Now back to my own README xd

+### Modules

+- spotify
+    - my own
+- memory
+    - from Luke Smith's rice
+- mic volume
+    - my own; a modified version of Luke Smith's volume module
+- volume
+    - from Luke Smith's rice
+- clock
+    - modified from Luke Smith's rice

+**FOR THESE TO LOOK NORMAL, YOU GOTTA HAVE THE STATUS2D PATCH ON DWM!!!**

+### Prerequisites

+spotifyc -> for spotify module